Nackenheim

-Nackenheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – and a winegrowing centre in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Nackenheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – and a winegrowing centre in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 Nackenheim lies in Rhenish Hesse near Mainz.
 It belongs to the Verbandsgemeinde of Bodenheim, whose seat is in the like-named municipality, and is the only Ortsgemeinde in this Verbandsgemeinde that lies right on the Rhine.
 It is a municipality idyllically set between hillside vineyards on the one side and the Rhine on the other, whose vineyards were first mentioned more than 1,200 years ago.
 The islands of Kisselwörth (35 ha) and Sändchen cut Nackenheim off from the Rhine's mainstream.
 The two islands have conservation status and belong to the Rheinauen ("Rhine Floodplains") Habitats Directive area.
 Formerly, the area was under cultivation, but nowadays, meadow orchards (Streuobstwiesen) are found there.
 In the course of the Rhine straightening project in the 19th century, Kisselwörth and Sändchen were enlarged with landfill and current control works.